liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/02-defining-content-relationships.markdown

 subscriptions and customize their display settings.
 When you're finished setting the Source and Filter options, click *Save*.

-Now that you've configured the Related Assets application to display specific content types, you need to actually define the relationships for your assets.
+Now that you've configured the Related Assets widget to display specific content types, you need to actually define the relationships for your assets.
 Next, you'll go through a simple example of defining related assets for a web content article and then display those related assets.